jamauro/easy-schema/README.md

 });
 ```

-Then import the `insert` method in your UI component and call it like you would any other Validated Method.
+Then import `insertTodo` method in your UI component and call it like you would any other Validated Method.
 See their [docs](https://github.com/meteor/validated-method) for more info.

 ## Defining Schemas